 Mojeed features SDC’s Tec and Tesh Carter In Search Of Higher Frequencies.
-Tec’s presence is felt on “The Charm” as the two rappers exchange bars without attempting to outshine each other even in spite of the track’s showy narrative.
-Tesh Carter also provides a chilled out counterbalance to Mojeed’s energetic flow on “Love Spell”.
+Tec’s presence is felt on “The Charm” as the two rappers exchange bars without attempting to outshine each other despite the track’s showy narrative.
+Tesh Carter also provides the chilled out counterbalance to Mojeed’s energetic flow on “Love Spell”.

-In Search Of Higher Frequencies’ wildly experimental beats are anchored by the god level skill that Drill Meister mixing and mastering the project.
-His hand is especially felt on “Ko Shi Lo”, a track that highlights the laid back and trippy vibe of the album through the trip-hop instrumentals that inspires feel good lyrics and rhymes from Mojeed.
-“Eleniyan” has a similar narrative except it is produced by Spax who leans on Afrobeat influences for Mojeed’s outro track, showing his gratitude for what he has made of himself in spite of himself.
+In Search Of Higher Frequencies’ wildly experimental beats are anchored by the Drill Meister’s profficency, mixing and mastering the project.
+His work is especially felt on “Ko Shi Lo”, a track that highlights the laid back and trippy vibe of the album through the trip-hop instrumentals that inspires feel-good lyrics and rhymes from Mojeed.
+“Eleniyan” has a similar narrative, except it is produced by Spax who leans on Afrobeat influences for Mojeed’s outro track where he shows his gratitude for what he has made of himself in spite of himself.

 At its best, the tape exudes a familiarity that makes it instantly approachable even to none hip-hop lovers.
 At its worst, the brief 19 minutes listening time leaves fans feeling cheated after waiting 3 years for another Mojeed release.

 Listen to In Search Of Higher Frequencies below.